jtoikka/voxel-constructor/README.md

 * Rotating blocks: Prior to placing a block, the rotation can be chosen by clicking "Rotate" (increase the size of the window if the "Rotate" button is not visible).
 Currently the only indication of the rotation is a value displayed on the "Rotate" button.
 Planned: displaying a wireframe or semi-transparent block prior to placement.
 * Selecting blocks: Chosen from the left-side panel.
 Note: "r" stands for "reverse", and indicates the block is upside-down.
 "Inv" stands for "inverse", and indicates the block is a cube with the respective shape subtracted from it.
 * Painting: currently not supported!
 The random colours are there as a place holder, demonstrating that the painting does function, but is not user-controllable.
+* Rotating mesh: Click the area outside the mesh and hold to rotate.

 ###Exporting
 The model can be exported to a Wavefront .obj model.
 This is done by clicking the text field at the bottom of the screen.
 Type "export", then hit return.